- What is the payment approval process?

 How to approve payments, step by step

 Not all invoices follow the same approval path.
-Factors such as invoice amount, vendor relationship, and accounts payable policies determine the specific steps.
+The specific steps depend on factors like invoice amount, vendor relationship, and your accounts payable policies.
 But the goal remains the same: to make sure every invoice is accurate, authorized, and paid on time.

 Step 1: Receive and verify invoice